Last year, I grew my SEO traffic by about 1,320% to my blog despite only writing less than a dozen posts.

 After you are done with the General Settings, click on “Settings – Permalinks” and select the “Post Name” radio button.
 This permalink setting will create SEO friendly links for each post and page and make it easier for people to link to the URL’s.

 The Yoast SEO plugin attempts to combine just about everything you need for SEO into one convenient plugin.
 Most people just install it and then think their work is done.
-Although the default settings are acceptable, you can optimize your Yoast set up with just a few simple changes.
+Although the default settings are acceptable, you can optimize for the best Yoast SEO settings with a few simple changes.

 1) SEO – General Settings